 But Branson is a small town.
-It has a residential population of about 10,500, although its daily population averages about 30,000.
-It offers more than 100 shows at 53 venues, more than 260 restaurants and eateries, three theme parks, three lakes, 13 golf courses, shopping from outlet to upscale, one-of-a-kind museums and a vast array of other attractions and sights.
+It has a residential population of about 11,500, although its daily population averages about 30,000.
+It offers more than 100 shows at more than 50 venues, more than 300 dining options, three theme parks, three lakes, 10 golf courses, shopping from outlet to upscale, and one-of-a-kind museums.

 And although it may not be entirely attributable to the town's size, visitors will find a conservative sensibility in the majority of Branson's shows.
 Overall, Branson targets its offerings to its core audience of families and empty-nesters and will most appeal to those seeking a wholesome atmosphere and middle-of-the-road entertainment.

 Branson is located about 11 mi/18 km north of the Arkansas line in the rugged, scenic Ozark Mountains, which reach from southwest Missouri to northwest Arkansas and into northeast Oklahoma.

 Two intersecting highways form the center point of Branson: Highway 65 is the main north-south road through town, while Highway 76 runs east-west.
 Of these, Highway 76 is the center of the action: It's also known as 76 Country Boulevard or, more often, "the Strip."
 This 7-mi/11-km stretch of three-lane road carries the bulk of traffic to the many theaters, hotels, restaurants, retail businesses and attractions, which stretch to the west of Highway 65.